cristinaponcela/cristinaponcela.github.io/_posts/2024-11-25-My First App: Why Flutter and Firebase Make Great MVPs.md

 image: "https://raw.githubusercontent.com/cristinaponcela/cristinaponcela.github.io/refs/heads/main/assets/img/ClothingCAT/Swerv-app.png"
 ---

 We're back with another Weaving Change/ Swerv post!
 I'm really excited to finally be writing these - this project was definitely pivotal in my career.
 I arrived with no experience and barely having a clue of how to code, and I left as a Software Engineer.
-As I mentioned in the previous post, I spent 9 months working on this project.
+As I mentioned in the [previous pos](https://www.cristinaponcela.com/posts/My-First-App-How-I-Built-a-ML-Model-with-No-Experience/), I spent 9 months working on this project.
 Out of these, the first 2.5 were spent on ClothingCAT (the ML model), then 2.5 were spent off since I was sitting my final university exams and then went on a sick trip around China and Japan (yey!), and the final 4 were spent as a Full-Stack Developer getting the application ready for the launch on November 16th.

 This app was definitely a challenge, mainly because of how small the team was (I spent most of the time as the main developer, though I could always ask for support when needed), and because of how rich the range of functionalities we offer is.